 “A gerbil would do better than you at this point.”
 Before he can retort, I say, “Do you remember the tryouts?”

 “Yeah, but – oh.
-Oh!”
+Oh.”
 Bucky pauses, as he realizes I’m talking about the maneuver the defensive line used in tryouts to get their jobs.
 The field AI didn’t see it then, it probably won’t see it now.
 I’m glad Bucky caught my meaning, because it’s not something I’d want to actually spell out on the air.
 The CC is closed to prevent eavesdropping, sure, but only an idiot assumes that the field AI can’t brute force the encryption and listen in.
 “Are you sure you want to try that?”

 “Did you have anything better planned?”